-- the pseudonymisation and encryption of personal data; - the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services; for example, by means of electronic encryption, password protection, electronic and physical access control, and activity logging; - the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident; - a process for regularly testing, assessing, and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing. - The secure destruction of electronic and hardcopy data and data sanitisation of electronic devices according to standards devised by the IT Department.
+- the pseudonymisation and encryption of personal data; - the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services; for example, by means of electronic encryption, password protection, electronic and physical access control, and activity logging; - the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident; - a process for regularly testing, assessing, and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing.

-Article 29 Data Protection Working Party WP 248 rev.01 as last Revised and Adopted on 4 October 2017.
+10 Article 29 Data Protection Working Party WP 248 rev.01 as last Revised and Adopted on 4 October 2017.